Scotch Whisky Association: Membership

-Of these, Diageo and Chivas Brothers are the largest.

 Purpose

 The SWA's stated purpose is to promote, protect and represent the interests of the whisky industry in Scotland and around the world.
 Similar to the Portman Group, it also promotes responsible drinking, with campaigns to curb drinking to excess.

 History

 It was formed on 17 April 1942.
 It became a limited company in 1960.
 The SWA's members represent over 95% of Scotch whisky production, which encompasses over 2,500 brands around the world.

 The SWA led an unsuccessful challenge to the Scottish government's minimum alcohol price policy, enshrined in the Alcohol (Minimum Pricing) (Scotland) Act 2012.
 The UK's Supreme Court ruled on 15 November 2017 that the Act was not disproportionate to the stated policy aim of reducing alcohol misuse and overconsumption, and therefore not contrary to EU law.
 Karen Betts, the SWA chief executive, said the association "accept[s] the Supreme Court's ruling".